 Internet of Things is making everything smart through a network of items with sensors connected to the Internet (Minn et al., 2015).
 Smart devices are those items that connect to other devices or networks using wireless connectivity such as Wi-Fi, 5G (IGI Global, 2021).
-Smartphones, smart locks, smartwatches are examples of smart devices.
-The personal data according to the UK Data Protection Act (DPA) and the General Data Protection Regulation (GDPR) is any information that relates to an identified or identifiable individual such as name, email, NI number, location data (ICO, n.d.).
+Smartphones, smart locks and smartwatches are examples of smart devices.
+According to the UK Data Protection Act (DPA) and the General Data Protection Regulation (GDPR), personal data is any information that relates to an identified or identifiable individual such as name, email, NI number, location data (ICO, n.d.).
 Both the DPA and GDPR mandate that the design process for new products and services consider data protection and privacy risks within it.
-We argue that the cutting edge for storing personal data in the home and setting user preferences in smart devices requires research.
+We argue that the state-of-the-art for storing personal data in the home and setting user preferences in smart devices requires research.

-Why it is important?
+Why is it important?
 Smart device users lack understanding of data privacy (Marwick & Boyd, 2014) and control over how their personal data is shared and processed (Broenink et al., 2010).
 Our proposed research will (a) enable and empower the users of smart devices to make informed choices about how much and who they share their data with and therefore have control over their personal data. (b) So the users can enjoy the tailored services of smart devices, to improve convenience and not worry about their data privacy.

 This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (UKRI Grant No. EP/S023305/1).